cms-opendata-workshop/workshop2021-lesson-cmssw/_episodes/04_source.md

 ## Playing with the DemoAnalyzer.cc file

 The `DemoAnalyzer.cc` file is the main file of our EDAnalyzer.
 As it was mentioned, the default structure is always the same.
-Let's look at what is inside using an editor like `nano` or `vi` ([here](https://www.thegeekdiary.com/basic-vi-commands-cheat-sheet/) you can find a good cheatsheet for the `vi` editor):
+Let's look at what is inside using an editor like `nano`:

 ~~~
-vi Demo/DemoAnalyzer/src/DemoAnalyzer.cc
+nano Demo/DemoAnalyzer/src/DemoAnalyzer.cc
 ~~~
 {: .language-bash}